The Holy month of Ramadan is just around the corner, and once again, it lands on the longest days of the year.

-Eckhart Tolle, the author of The Power of Now: A Guide to Spiritual Enlightenment, emphasises the importance of living in the present moment and avoiding thoughts of past or future.
+Eckhart Tolle, the author of The Power of Now: A Guide to Spiritual Enlightenment, emphasizes the importance of living in the present moment and avoiding thoughts of the past or future.

-“As soon as you honour the present moment, all unhappiness and struggle dissolves, and life begins to flow with joy and ease.
+“As soon as you honor the present moment, all unhappiness and struggle dissolve, and life begins to flow with joy and ease.
 When you act out the present-moment awareness, whatever you do becomes imbued with a sense of quality, care, and love – even the simplest action,” he wrote.

 Think of mindfulness as a way of responding to fasting – with patience, openness, and compassion.